Some of the most frequently searched for and helpful articles are:

 - Defying Corporations, Defining Democracy by POCLAD

-SHADOWS OF DEMOCRACY is a collaborative film project between the producers behind the the documentaries The Corporation, Shadows of Liberty, and Move to Amend's Legalize Democracy. takes the best of each of these three films into a short one-hour documentary highlighting the nature of corporate power, the absurdity of corporate personhood, and more about the grassroots movement to amend the Constitution to end corporate rule.
+SHADOWS OF DEMOCRACY is a collaborative film project between the producers behind the documentaries The Corporation, Shadows of Liberty, and Move to Amend's Legalize Democracy. takes the best of each of these three films into a short one-hour documentary highlighting the nature of corporate power, the absurdity of corporate personhood, and more about the grassroots movement to amend the Constitution to end corporate rule.

 Click here to view the documentary.
 Password: Mashup (case-sensitive)

 LEGALIZE DEMOCRACY is a short documentary about Move to Amend, the national grassroots campaign to amend the US Constitution to unequivocally state that corporations are not people and money is not speech.
-This documentary details a history of Supreme Court decision that gave corporations constitutionally protected rights and established that money is free speech.
+This documentary details a history of Supreme Court decisions that gave corporations constitutionally protected rights and established that money is free speech.

 SHADOWS OF LIBERTY reveals the extraordinary truth behind the news media: censorship, cover-ups and corporate control.
 Filmmaker Jean-Philippe Tremblay takes a journey through the darker corridors of the US media, where global conglomerates call the shots, tracing the story of media manipulation through the years to pose a crucial question: why have we let a handful of powerful corporations write the news?